-The internet is a powerful tool that connects us all, but not everyone can access it with ease.
-People with disabilities often face challenges when navigating websites, which can hinder their online experience.
-To bridge this gap, web developers use ARIA tags.
-ARIA tags are a key component in ensuring websites are accessible to everyone, regardless of their abilities.
-In this article, we will explore what ARIA tags are, why they matter, and how they are used.
+The internet connects us all, but not everyone can access it easily.
+Over 1 billion people worldwide live with disabilities, many facing challenges when navigating websites.
+To address this, web developers use ARIA tags to make websites accessible to everyone.
+This article explores what ARIA tags are, why they matter, and how they're used.

 What Are ARIA Tags?